sr02177-cloud/tpm-artifacts/docs/adr/ADR-001-argocd-github-app-auth.md

 3. Installed the GitHub app across all required GitHub organizations by inhouse GitHub team.
 4. Configured Argo CD repository credentials using the Github App.
 5. Validated sync across all connected repositories.

+## Consequences

+### Positive
+- Eliminated annual PAT rotation across all connected GitHub organizations.
+- Consolidated to a signle Kubernetes secret for the GitHub App vs. maintaining a separate secret per ogranization under PAT-based auth.

+## Negative
+- Dependency on in-house GitHub team to install app on all in scope organizations.